Kemi Badenoch: Foreign policy

 Badenoch has expressed support for strengthening ties between Israel and the United Kingdom.
 During her leadership bid, Badenoch wrote a letter to the Conservative Friends of Israel saying: "If I am leader of the Conservative Party, we will continue to strengthen our ties with Israel and root out the tragic resurgence of antisemitism in the UK.
 We will be true to our values."
 A November 2024 article in The Times of Israel described Badenoch as a "pro-Israel" politician.
 In May 2025, in an interview with Trevor Phillips on Sky News, Badenoch defended Israel's war on Gaza, described it as a "proxy war on behalf of the UK" and stated that the war aligns with "Britain's national interest."
-Badenoch also dismissed Israel's actions as a "genocide" stating, "Israel is fighting a war.
+Badenoch also dismissed Israel's actions as a "genocide", stating, "Israel is fighting a war.
 It is not for me to police exactly how they are doing that…It is not a genocide, as people are saying."

 In her role as International Trade Secretary, Badenoch rejected demands to revoke arms exports to Israel following the outbreak of the Gaza war and condemned the October 7 attacks.
 In a September 2024 interview with Sky News Badenoch argued that Israel had shown "moral clarity in dealing with its enemies and the enemies of the West" with military action targeting the leaders of Hamas and Hezbollah.

 Following the 2024 United States presidential election which resulted in the victory of Donald Trump, Badenoch wrote a column in The Daily Telegraph imploring the British government to resume trade deal talks with the United States which had been scrapped by the Biden administration.
-She argued that the reelection of Trump was a "golden opportunity" for agreements between Britain and America and claimed "the onus is now on the Labour Government to put aside their embarrassing student politics diplomacy, which has already shot Britain in the foot on Israel and the Chagos Islands" and warned that delays by Starmer's government to engage with Trump's administration would put Britain at risk if the White House introduced trade tariffs.
+She argued that the reelection of Trump was a "golden opportunity" for agreements between Britain and America and claimed "the onus is now on the Labour Government to put aside their embarrassing student politics diplomacy, which has already shot Britain in the foot on Israel and the Chagos Islands" and warned that delays by the government to engage with the Trump administration would put Britain at risk if the White House introduced trade tariffs.